Using Risk Data to Find the True North of your Risk Management Process

 What every mountaineer, and every finance guru needs, is a data-infused compass and a map drawn with insights from data.
 It’s not only about finding your strategic true north; it’s about identifying the location on your map that you’d like to scale, and creating a plan to scale it.

 If you aren’t sure which way is up, you aren’t the only one.
 Finding meaning and direction in the piles of data around you has left the most well-intentioned finance leader questioning north and south.
-Yet, without clean, integrated data, your compass and your risk management strategy will not work.
+Yet, without clean, integrated data, your compass and your risk management process will not work.
 “Beyond the obvious benefits of staying one step ahead of regulatory mandates, having accurate, integrated and transparent data will drive confident, proactive decisions to support a solid risk management foundation,” says SAS Risk Research.

-Digging deep into your organization’s data, ensuring its cleanliness and understanding its sources is one of the best ways to begin understanding where your organizational compass is guiding you.
+Digging deep into your organization’s risk data, ensuring its cleanliness and understanding its sources is one of the best ways to begin understanding where your organizational compass is guiding you.

 Creating your map is the next major step toward ensuring your growth journey is successful.
-Analytics is the ability to derive insight from data and thus should inform every enterprise’s risk management strategy.
+Analytics is the ability to derive insight from risk data and thus should inform every enterprise’s risk management strategy.
 Vivek Katyal of Deloitte remarks, “There is no exact science for measuring risk.
 But with analytics, you can build measurement parameters that can help you establish and examine likely risk scenarios.
 From there, it’s easier to understand the potential impact of a risk—and start planning around it.”
 Your map should be the guide for the journey, as well as the final destination, of your company.
 Both the compass and the map are essential to starting your journey.

-Inevitably, when risks appear and the terrain is mountainous, you may find yourself identifying with one of the following mountaineers:
+Inevitably, when business risks appear and the terrain is mountainous, you may find yourself identifying with one of the following mountaineers:

 The good news is that whether you’re a Prepared Pioneer or a Disoriented Drifter, there’s hope.
 Through collaboration and data inspiration you can arrive at your desired destination.

-Risk doesn’t have to be simply a reality to be managed or a steep cliff to steer clear of; it can be reimagined as an adventure—and even your ticket to growth.
+Business Risk doesn’t have to be simply a reality to be managed or a steep cliff to steer clear of; it can be reimagined as an adventure—and even your ticket to growth.
 Whether it’s a plateau, a mountain, or a cliff, finding it and making sure you’re ready to climb it when it’s in front of you is critical to your success—and survival.
 Look for more posts in the coming weeks Perspectives to help you navigate modern risk with data.